 Male - @1 ½ years old - @50 pounds

 (stray from Animal Control 6/24/14)

 Our Best Guess: Beagle/Hound mix

-There is just something about Winston!
-He has the body of a big beagle and the coloring of both a red tick & blue tick hound—makes for a very cute dog.
-He just instantly fit in here.
-He's friendly with all the dogs at the shelter.
-He comes up to you & follows you around like he's known you all his life.
-He's well behaved, very respectful, & does not jump up on you.
-A very happy dog, he’s ready to move in with YOU as soon as possible & make you happy too!
+Winston entered our shelter on June 25, 2014, as a stray from Animal Control.
+He has the body of a big beagle, the coloring of both a red tick & blue tick hound, and he’s a very happy boy—READY for a full life!
+He instantly fit in at our shelter and is friendly with all the dogs here.
+He comes up to us and follows us around like he's known us all his life.
+He’s getting better on leash every time he goes for a walk.
+A very happy dog, he’s well behaved and ready to move in with YOU as soon as possible so he can make you happy too!